ShobanChiddarth/Dental-Patient-Management-System/README.md

 Just a school project, running in Python.
 It is purely written in python.
 It is just run in Python directly and the output in the terminal is everything.
 This is a school project to use python with [class 12 concepts](https://csstudy.in/sumita-arora-python-class-12-pdf-cs-book/).
-This is currently a script that uses a CLI interface as an API.
-It gets user input and runs the CLI, gives the output in the main script.
-My aim was not to use the concepts but to make it a good software and anyways I ended up using all the concepts taught in school for this project.

 When I say it is just a school project, I mean it can't be used in real life, as a real software to manage patient records in a  real dental clinic.
 It is very very